 After the German surrender, Eisenhower was responsible for the Allied sections of occupied Germany.
-He sought to find evidence against leading Nazi’s and allowed more humanitarian aid into suffering German civilians.
+He sought to find evidence of crimes against humanity by leading Nazi’s and allowed more humanitarian aid into suffering German civilians.

-However, during his presidency cold war tensions remained.
-Attempts to halt the nuclear arms race came to nothing, and Eisenhower move the military to increased reliance on nuclear weapons rather than conventional weapons.
+However, during his presidency, cold war tensions remained.
+Attempts to halt the nuclear arms race came to nothing, and Eisenhower allowed the military to have an increased reliance on nuclear weapons rather than conventional weapons.

 In 1954, Eisenhower articulated the ‘domino theory’ – The idea that if Communists were allowed to prevail in one country, it would soon spread throughout the region.
-This doctrine proved very important, as during this era, the CIA became increasingly involved in plotting foreign coups and working to undermine Communist and left-leading governments.
-This included restoring the Shah to power in Iran and plotting the bay of pigs invasion of Cuba, which was left to John F.Kennedy to carry out.
+This doctrine proved very important, as, during this era, the CIA became increasingly involved in plotting foreign coups and working to undermine Communist and left-leaning governments.
+This included restoring the Shah to power in Iran and plotting the bay of Pigs invasion of Cuba, which was left to John F.Kennedy to carry out.

 Despite a strong anti-communist foreign policy, Eisenhower became increasingly dismayed by the anti-communist ‘witch hunt’ of Senator McCarthy.
 Eisenhower covertly sought to undermine McCarthy’s influence.